 Jan O'Kelley and Timothy Holmes

 We don't claim to be perfect by any standards but God's.
-That is what we are trying to accept in ourselves and each other, just as we try to accept all our "family members" and short-term guests.
+That is what we are practicing to accept in ourselves, each other and everyone we share our lives with.

 Timothy says with a laugh, "Perfection is not the standard.
-If you are looking to live with perfect people, you have come to the wrong place!
+If you are looking for perfect people, you have come to the wrong place!
 This isn't it!"

 "The Thought of God surrounds your little kingdom,